technical details:

 - Lyle Tayo as Mary and Jackie's mom

 - Bit part.
-Maltin & Bann state that she's one of the train passengers, but she appears with the
+Maltin & Bann state that she's one of the train passengers, but she appears with the other mothers at the end of the film.

 - Elizabeth Mackey as Gene and Farina's mom